animatedmax/spring-data-geode/src/main/markdown/index.md

 In short, CQ allows a developer to create and register an OQL query, and then automatically be notified when new data that gets added to Apache Geode matches the query predicate.
-Spring Data for Apache Geode provides dedicated support for CQs through the `org.springframework.data.gemfire.listener` package and its **listener container**; very similar in functionality and naming to the JMS
+Spring Data for GemFire provides dedicated support for CQs through the `org.springframework.data.gemfire.listener` package and its **listener container**; very similar in functionality and naming to the JMS